 To do this, you can build a nurturing workflow that enrolls a contact based on a particular pageview and lack of a previous purchase contact property value.
 The first step of this workflow would send them an email promoting the product or category and potentially even incentivizing them to come back.
 Take a look at the workflow example below to get an idea of what this could look like.

-If a customer only has 1 order on their contact record after 3-6 months enroll them into a workflow where an email would be sent to drive them to repurchase.
-This workflow would likely be based around a couple different contact property criteria, as seen in the example below.
+If a customer only has one order on their contact record after 3-6 months, you can enroll them into a workflow to send them an email driving them to repurchase.
+Set the enrollment criteria to be based around the customer's number of orders and their last order date.

 Lifetime total value workflows

-One example of a lifetime total value workflow would be to nurture your VIP customers with special offers and communications.
-You can enroll contacts into this workflow who have a lifetime total value over a certain dollar amount (say, $1,000) and then enroll them into a workflow where you call out their VIP status and provide them with secret or special offers.
+You can also use workflows to nurture your VIP customers with special offers and communications.
+Enroll contacts into this workflow who have a lifetime total value over a certain dollar amount and then enroll them into a workflow where you call out their VIP status and provide them with secret or special offers.
 The goal of this workflow would be to get them to order again.